rhuijben/libtado/README.md

 Download the repository.
 You can work inside it.
 Beware that the examples assume that they can access the file `./libtado/api.py`.

-Now you can call it in your Pyhton script !
+Now you can call it in your Pyhton script!

 ```python
 import libtado.api